At NTSOC, we like making sure our caregivers are cared for properly. Take a little time to yourself to do something

 Respite can only be provided by an individual who is not the parent, guardian, or primary caregiver of the person who requires care.
 Frequently, a Certified Nurse Assistant (CNA) or individual training to become a CNA can pick up more time and experience by assisting an individual who qualifies for respite.

 On an as-needed basis, the nursing instructors at NTSOC will administer free training for individuals to be respite-care workers.
 Our dedicated staff will provide the proper orientation on documentation, patient’s rights, cardiopulmonary resuscitation (CPR), and HIPAA.

-Respite workers will be trained explicitly to the needs of each client to ensure appropriate care is met even with the primary caregiver’s absence.
-Then the caregivers can take some time for rest and relaxation.
+Respite workers will be trained explicitly to each client’s needs to ensure appropriate care is met even with the primary caregiver’s absence.
+Then the caregivers can take some time for relaxation.

 On a case-by-case basis, overnight care and crisis care might be available.